indigo423/opennms.org/user/pages/05.blog/2017-01-10-opennms-docker-image/item.md

 docker-compose up -d
 ```

-For OpenNMS Horizon a health check shows if the web application is started and can be checked with the `docker ps` command.
+For OpenNMS Horizon, a health check shows if the web application is started and can be checked with the `docker ps` command.

 ### Install OpenNMS Grafana Data Source plugin and configuration